Geology of Loch Lomond and The Trossachs National Park: Dalradian rocks

 The Dalradian sequence originates in the Neoproterozoic and early Palaeozoic between about 1000 and 500 million years ago.
 Within this area, three stratigraphic groups are present; the Appin, Argyll and Southern Highland groups.
 Rocks of the Southern Highland Group account for the larger part of the area whilst those of the older Argyll Group dominate along the northern margin of the park.
 The oldest rocks within the park are those in a small area on its margins to the north and west of Tyndrum and assigned to the Appin Group.
-Each group comprises psammites and pelites, that's to say sandstones and mudstones which have been subjected to low grade metamorphism.
+Each group comprises psammites and pelites (sandstones and mudstones which have been subjected to low grade metamorphism).
 Lavas, tuffs and volcaniclastics also occur through the Southern Highland Group whilst meta-limestone and quartzites are to be found within the Argyll Group.

 The Southern Highland Group consists of the Pitlochry Schist Formation overlain by the Loch Katrine Volcanic (or Volcaniclastic) Formation which is in turn overlain by the Ben Ledi Grit Formation.
 Ben Lomond, Ben Venue and Ben Ledi are all formed from the Ben Ledi grit.
 Ben Vorlich, Ben Ime and Ben Arthur are all formed from the Beinn Bheula Schist.